superarts/SwissKnife/resume.md

 - My personal apps: http://itunes.apple.com/au/artist/super-art-software/id289071545
 - iTunes is needed to open the links above.
 Replace “au” with “us” or other strings based on your local App Store.
 - Website: www.superarts.org

+Android Projects
+===

+- I have built multiple Android apps in Mpire Media, including Android Antivirus & Security, My Life 365, some cocos-2dx based games etc. Unfortunately they are not under marketing anymore.
+- I also wrote some scripts to help automate the process of releasing android apps, including [android-manifest](https://github.com/superarts/script/master/android-manifest.php) etc.

 Experience
 ---